vert-x/mod-mysql-postgresql/README.md

 Takes several statements and wraps them into a single transaction for the server to process.
 Use `statement : [...actions...]` to create such a transaction.
 Only `select`, `insert` and `raw` commands are allowed right now.

+Be aware: This is only tested and working with PostgreSQL currently.

     {
       "action" : "transaction",
       "statements" : [